antvis/G2Plot/docs/manual/plugin.en.md

 1. Define chart default configuration
 2. Custom adaptor to realize the transformation from configuration to G2 API
-3. Use it on G2Plot, or produce NPM package
+3. Use it on G2Plot, or publish NPM package

 ## Customized third-party charts